A Celiac’s Gluten Free Guide to France

 • Also in Bordeaux, Smart Green Corner is an entirely gluten free and vegan restaurant with an ever-rotating menu of healthy offerings to build your own plate.

 • Contrast Brunch has a seasonal, rotating menu and can accommodate gluten free diners as well as vegans and vegetarians.
-The owners are knowledgeable about celiac disease and will be mindful of cross-contamination when told a client is a celiac.
+The owners are knowledgeable about celiac disease and will be mindful of cross-contact when told a client is a celiac.

 • BAG (Bakery Art Gallery) is a bakery-patisserie-restaurant that is 100% gluten free and uses organic ingredients — and also houses an art gallery in the center of Bordeaux.